-In essence, a professional appearance is defined as modest, neat, clean, and conservative in style. $\Box$ Men

-- o Dress slacks or long pants such as chinos or khakis - o Shirts: neatly pressed and with collars - o Scrub sets may be worn as an alternative (see below) - □ Women - o Dresses/skirts must approximate or fall below the knees - o Dress slacks or long pants such as chinos or khakis - o Blouses/tops: modesty required; no exposed mid-riffs, low-cut necklines and skin-tight clothing - o Scrub sets may be worn as an alternative (see below) - $\square$ Scrub sets for men or women - o Scrubs must be neat, clean and in a solid color - o Scrub top and pants must be the same color - o A black polo shirt with departmental logo may be paired with scrub pants - o A plain T-shirt (long or short-sleeved) with a crew or V-neck may be worn under the scrub top and must be tucked in at the waist. - $\Box$ Shoes: clean, good condition; no flip-flops - $\hfill\square$ The following items are considered inappropriate for professional attire: - o T-shirts worn as outer garments - o Visible undergarments - o Denim clothing of any color - o Shorts - o Halter tops, tank tops, midriffs, or "spaghetti" straps - o Sweat pants, leggings (aka: yoga pants) - o Hats, caps, beanies, or hoods of sweatshirts worn indoors - □ Extreme hairstyles are not acceptable for men or women: - o Men: Hair must be clean, neat, and not fall below the collar.
-Mustaches and beards must be closely trimmed.
-Women: Hair must be clean, neat; long hair may need to be tied back. - □ Jewelry, if worn, must be conservative.
-Rings, if worn, should be low-profile and limited to one finger per hand.
-Ear ornaments, if worn by women, are limited to simple studs in the earlobe, one per ear, and should not drop below the bottom of the earlobe.
-Men may not wear ear ornaments.
-Rings or ornaments in other anatomical sites are not acceptable. - □ Nails must be closely trimmed.
-Nail polish, if worn, should be a subdued tone. - □ Excessive makeup and strong fragrances are not appropriate. - □ Any display of words, pictures, and symbols must be consistent with Christian principles and be sensitive to others' views.
-If found offensive, tattoos must remain covered while in program, at the discretion of faculty.

-I have read the Professional Appearance Standards and I agree to observe them.
+In essence, a professional appearance is defined as modest, neat, \Box Men clean, and conservative in style. o Dress slacks or long pants such as chinos or khakis o Shirts: neatly pressed and with collars o Scrub sets may be worn as an alternative (see below) □ Women o Dresses/skirts must approximate or fall below the knee es o Dress slacks or long pants such as chinos or khakis o Blouses/tops: modesty required; no exposed mid-riffs, low-cut necklines and skin-tight clothing o Scrub sets may be worn as an alternative (see below) ☐ Scrub sets for men or women o Scrubs must be neat, clean and in a solid color o Scrub top and pants must be the same color o A black polo shirt with departmental logo may be pair = o A plain T-shirt (long or short-sleeved) with a crew or V-neck may be worn under the scrub top and must be tucked in at the waist. ☐ Shoes: clean, good condition; no flip-flops ☐ The following items are considered inappropriate for professio onal attire: o T-shirts worn as outer garments o Visible undergarments o Denim clothing of any color o Shorts o Halter tops, tank tops, midriffs, or "spaghetti" straps o Sweat pants, leggings (aka: yoga pants) o Hats, caps, beanies, or hoods of sweatshirts worn indo ors ☐ Extreme hairstyles are not acceptable for men or women: o Men: Hair must be clean, neat, and not fall below the of trimmed.
+Women: Hair must be clean, neat; long hair st be closely ☐ Jewelry, if worn, must be conservative.
+Rings, if worn, should Ear ornaments, if worn by women, are limited to simple studs below the bottom of the earlobe.
+Men may not wear ear ornar are not acceptable. s in the earlobe, one per ear, and s should not drop $\hfill \square$ Nails must be closely trimmed.
+Nail polish, if worn, should be a subdued tone. $\hfill \Box$ Excessive makeup and strong fragrances are not appropriate. ☐ Any display of words, pictures, and symbols must be consistent others' views.
+If found offensive, tattoos must remain covered I have read the Professional Appearance Standards and I agree Student Signature Date Kevised 2018-12-12